telerik/fiddler-everywhere-docs/introduction.md

 ### API Composing

-Fiddler Everywhere comes with an API Composer, which allows you to test APIs by creating and sending requests as well as save and share composed APIs.
+Fiddler Everywhere comes with an API Composer, which allows you to test REST and SOAP APIs by creating and sending requests as well as save and share composed APIs.
 You can use the API composing feature both when developing new APIs and when testing existing APIs.
 [Read more about creating and organizing API requests with Fiddler Everywhere...]({% slug composer-get-started %})

 ### Secure Collaboration